Minimal Fibrations of Hyperbolic 3-manifolds: Introduction

-An embedded, orientable, incompressible surface in a closed, orientable, Riemannian 3-manifold is homotopic to a surface of least area \cite{SchoenYau, SacksUhlenbeck}, and this surface is either embedded or double covers an embedded 1-sided surface \cite{FHS}.
+An embedded, orientable, incompressible surface in a closed, orientable, Riemannian 3-manifold is homotopic to a surface of least area \cite{SacksUhlenbeck, SchoenYau}, and this surface is either embedded or double covers an embedded one-sided surface \cite{FHS}.
 It follows that in a fibered hyperbolic 3-manifold there is an embedded minimal surface homotopic to a fiber.
-It is not known when the fibers can ever be isotoped so that all are minimal, giving a minimal fibration.
+It is not known whether in some fibrations the fibers can be isotoped so that all are minimal, giving a minimal fibration.

 Minimal foliations of non-compact hyperbolic manifolds do exist, so the obstruction to a minimal fibration is not local.
 Hyperbolic space itself can be minimally foliated in many different ways.
-One such foliation is given by totally geodesic planes, whose limit sets form parallel meridian circles on the sphere at infinity, foliating the 2-sphere with its two poles removed by meridians.
-A large class of minimal foliations can be constructed by perturbing the meridians to curves that remain transverse to longitudes, and then taking a family of least area planes that limit to these curves.
-Such least area planes exist \cite{Anderson}, and this family forms a foliation, since the least area planes spanning disjoint curves are disjoint and an application of the maximum principle shows that there are no gaps between planes.
-This construction can be done equivariantly under a hyperbolic translation that preserves the two poles, giving a minimal fibration over the circle with planar fibers.
+One such foliation is given by totally geodesic planes whose limit sets form parallel meridian circles on the sphere at infinity, foliating the 2-sphere with its two poles removed by meridians.
+A large class of minimal foliations can be constructed by perturbing the meridians to curves that remain transverse to longitudes and then taking a family of least area planes that limit to these curves.
+Such least area planes exist \cite{ Anderson}.
+This family forms a foliation, since the least area planes spanning disjoint curves are disjoint and an application of the maximum principle shows that there are no gaps between planes.
+This construction can be made equivariant under a hyperbolic translation that preserves the two poles, giving a minimal fibration over the circle with planar fibers.
 No known construction gives minimal fibers of finite area.

-Corollary~\ref{nomf} shows that many hyperbolic 3-manifolds that fiber over $S^1$ do not admit minimal fibrations.
-This follows from Theorem~\ref{noqam}, which shows the non-existence of fibrations whose fibers are even approximately minimal.
+Corollary~\ref{nomf} states that many hyperbolic 3-manifolds that fiber over $S^1$ do not admit minimal fibrations.
+This corollary follows from Theorem~\ref{noqam}, which shows the non-existence of fibrations whose fibers are even approximately minimal.
 We now make this concept precise.